Goethe House: Interior

 The house consists of four levels of rooms, as well as an attic and a basement, for a total of 18 rooms.
 The former kitchen and dining rooms are located on the ground floor, as was Cornelia Goethe's living space.
-On the second floor there is a "Gartenzimmer" ("Garden Room"), so named because of the view it formely offered of a neighbouring garden; the Goethe House possesses no garden, but rather a small courtyard, a fact which Goethe bemoaned in his Dichtung und Wahrheit.
+On the second floor there is a "Gartenzimmer" ("Garden Room"), so named because of the view it formerly offered of a neighbouring garden; the Goethe House possesses no garden, but rather a small courtyard, a fact which Goethe bemoaned in his Dichtung und Wahrheit.
 The bedroom of Johann Caspar and Catharina Elisabeth was also on the second floor.
 In the upper floors there is a landing which branches off into the separate rooms, with a checkered red and white floor.
 The house was previously heated by ovens, which are located in these landing spaces.
+The ground floor contains a typical piece of furniture of the time, a "Brandschrank" cabinet to store important documents and valuables that could quickly be carried out, in case of fire.

 Staircase

 The Goethe House features an extravagant staircase and railing, which was constructed by the stonemason Joseph Therbu.
 It was unusually elaborate for its time; the only other example of such an ornate staircase was found in the Römer.
 Johann Caspar intended the staircase to be one of the main features of the house, hence the heavy decoration.
 The stairs on the ground floor are made of stone, a feature left over from before Johann Caspar's renovation.
 The railing is of wrought-iron, decorated with flowers and other designs in the Baroque style.
 After the first floor, the staircase is made of wood, but the iron railing continues.
 At the second floor, the railing is decorated with the initials of Johann Caspar (JCG) and Catharina Elisabeth (CEG).The staircase becomes far less elaborate between the third and fourth floor, with only simple wooden railings.
 Unlike most of the architectural features of the house, the railing of the staircase is original; it was removed from the rubble of the bombed house and restored.